Last Updated on

 If the results of the test are your contract is within scope of IR35 you are going to need to think about your business model, your pricing strategy and more.

 There is a lot more to creating and running a successful contract than simply looking at the tax.
 While it is a great idea to look at where you stand and make the appropriate adjustments to your fee rates if you are a risk of deductions, you won’t want to abandon all retainers ‘just in case’.

 Your terms of business – which form the basis of your contract with your client, should reflect the business model as a whole.
 It is quite a dark art to control the data flow for GDPR purposes, without controlling the person and bringing them within scope of IR35.

 Talk to us about retainer contracts and IR35

 If you are an existing KoffeeKlatch customer – all you need to do is contact us inside the KoffeeKlatch customer support group.
-Support and advice is included in your contract purchase price for a minimum of 6 months from your purchase (more if you purchased at Standard or Premium level).
+Support and advice are included in your contract purchase price for a minimum of 6 months from your purchase (more if you purchased at Standard or Premium level).
 We run regular webinars and the replays are available in the support group.
 We can also answer your individual questions inside the group.

 If you’d like to know more about our terms of business for PRs, VAs, Bookkeepers, Web Designers, Social Media Managers, Digital Marketing Managers, Graphic Designers and more – click here